 Process and Methodology for the Review of SSR1 Recommendations

 The assessment process of the SSR2 Review Team outlined below is based on briefings from, and discussions with, ICANN org staff responsible for implementation; the systematic review of a substantial amount of relevant ICANN documents and implementation reports created by ICANN org; and additional research and interviews.
-The team also used outreach sessions in Barcelona and Kobe to liaise with relevant community stakeholders.
+The team also used outreach sessions at ICANN Public Meetings in Barcelona and Kobe to liaise with relevant community stakeholders.
 The assessment was both quantitative and qualitative, wherever possible, depending on the specific recommendation.

 Many SSR1 recommendations were high level and lacked specificity.
 The SSR2 Review Team had no authority to access and analyze the internal workings of ICANN and thus asked ICANN org to provide their implementation plans and evidence of successful implementation to the SSR2 Review Team members.
 The recommendations themselves, and the documentation provided by ICANN org lacked defined KPIs and targets, measurable objectives, and implementation plans.
 This made the measurement or tracking of the implementations challenging.
 Furthermore, the wording of some of the recommendations left room for interpretation.
 This occasionally led to a different understanding of the recommendation by the SSR2 team from the one used by ICANN org staff.

-For each recommendation, ICANN org staff provided initial answers on implementation to the team in 2017, reporting on how they implemented the SSR1 recommendations..
+For each recommendation, ICANN org staff provided initial answers on implementation to the team in 2017, reporting on how they implemented the SSR1 recommendations.
 ICANN staff cited web pages or documents, arranged presentations from various departments within ICANN org, and also provided the team with briefings on the recommendations over nine months.
 The team also reviewed a substantial number of background documents relevant to this review.
 The team conducted interviews with ICANN org staff, requested additional information, and used the input of relevant stakeholders and its own research to conduct further analysis where appropriate.

 After receiving replies from ICANN org to the questions submitted and completing its research and due diligence to the best of its ability, the team drafted strawman assessments for each recommendation in mid to late 2018, which were discussed online, on the team’s weekly calls, and in face-to-face meetings.
 The team edited text as needed and approved the conclusions and findings for each SSR1 recommendation with the intention for its inclusion in the draft SSR2 team report, with the team’s approved consensus protocols, and noting minority objections where applicable.